tom2433/LiftTracker/README.md

 8. Implement Minimal Line Graphs for Muscle Group Cards and Lift Cards.
 Determine if this makes the Analytics page obsolete (edit: it does not).
     - user must be able to change timeframe in preferences
     - show color representing status of improving, maintaining, or declining.
+9. F6-1: Implement a [date range picker](https://developer.android.com/develop/ui/compose/components/datepickers#range) so the user can specify a custom range to view the lift statistics

 # Basic Structure